 - Moon Phases: A new moon or night with minimal moonlight improves visibility, as less ambient light allows the aurora colors to stand out more vibrantly against the night sky.

-Best place to see northern lights in Alaska
+Best Places to See Northern Lights in Alaska

 - Fairbanks: Known as one of the most reliable spots for viewing the aurora, Fairbanks is just 150 miles south of the Arctic Circle.
 With clear skies and tour options that cater to Aurora chasers, this city offers one of the best Northern Lights experiences.